fsharp/fslang-design/FSharp-6.0/FS-1056-allow-custom-operation-overloads.md

 The same rules as calling this code will apply for the computation expressions.

 The restriction of having a 1:1 match on the method and keyword names for the overloads is kept as it keeps the intent clear.
-Howevere the overloads don't need to be marked with `[<CustomOperation>]` again.
+However the overloads don't need to be marked with `[<CustomOperation>]` again.

 ### Consistency of attributes